 The Office of the Vice President for International Relations and the Buffett Institute for Global Affairs invite faculty applications for $3,000 classroom partnering grants.
-This is an opportunity to collaborate with faculty at Northwestern’s international partner institutions to provide cross-cultural, global opportunities for virtual student learning and engagement during the 2021-2022 school year.
+This is an opportunity to collaborate with faculty at Northwestern’s international partner institutions and at Northwestern in Qatar (NU-Q) to provide cross-cultural, global opportunities for virtual student learning and engagement during the 2022-2023 school year.

 - Deepen relationships with Northwestern’s international partners.